 New York Paid Family Leave Resources

-Beginning January 1, 2018, just about every employer in New York State will need to comply with the New York Paid Family Leave (NY PFL) law.
+As of January 1, 2018, just about every employer in New York State needs to comply with the New York Paid Family Leave (NY PFL) law.
 Any employer that has 1 or more employees is required to provide coverage unless they are a Public Employer or employer-only exempt employees.